ScPo-CompEcon/Syllabus/README.md

     6. A discussion of the accuracy of the obtained results.
 * Furthermore, the code you write needs to be on github, if you want in a private rather than public repository, to which you grant me access. (you get access to 5 private repos for free).
 There will be extra marks for code readability and code quality.

-## Weapon of Choice: Which Software?

-My weapon of choice for this course is the [Julia Computing Language](http://julialang.org).
-I see this as an occasion to persuade you to overcome any switching costs that may have put you off from learning Julia up until now and to give it a try.
-That said, for most programmers (of Python, Matlab or R) these switching costs are small.
-[If you are a Fortran/C++ programmer, the switching costs are negative, i.e. you will enjoy the switch.]

-I appreciate that people have strong opinions on which software is **best**.
-We will briefly touch upon that question in the first session and think about the pros and cons of different languages.

-I said there are no prerequisites; That does not mean you should not get a head start, if you so desired.
-An excellent tutorial for Julia is available at the [quant-econ.net website](http://quant-econ.net/jl/learning_julia.html), and I highly recommend you go and have some fun with it.
-Some more references are listed right here:

 ### Julia Tutorials

 * [quant-econ.net website](http://quant-econ.net/jl/learning_julia.html)